Optimize Your Morning Routine for Better Health

 So here is what you need to do.

-You need to allocate at least an hour at the start of the day to “sharpen your axe”.
-This means you’re not turning on the telly; you’re not going to turn on your phone or your computer.
+You must allocate at least an hour at the start of the day to “sharpen your axe”.
+This means you’re not turning on the telly; you won’t turn on your phone or computer.
 Heck, I suggest that if you have children and can get away with it, get up before them (if that’s even possible).

-Take that hour in the morning to work on yourself; you might be half asleep for the first few days of your new routine, but believe me, you’re going to start feeling a whole lot better about approaching your day.
+Take that hour in the morning to work on yourself.
+You might be half asleep for the first few days of your new routine, but believe me, you’ll start feeling a whole lot better about approaching your day.

 How do I sharpen my axe?

-For everyone, sharpening their axe will be a little bit different.
-But here, I will give you a few examples of my suggestions for starting your day.
+Everyone’s approach to sharpening their axe will be slightly different.
+Here are a few examples of my suggestions for starting your day.

-The first is physical activity; starting your day with a brisk walk, some yoga, pilates, or weight training gets your lymphatic, circulatory and respiratory systems working.
-This is particularly effective for people who don’t like mornings – sounds counterproductive, right?
+The first is physical activity.
+Starting your day with a brisk walk, yoga, pilates, or weight training gets your lymphatic, circulatory, and respiratory systems working.
+This is particularly effective for people who don’t like mornings—sounds counterproductive, right?
 But try it yourself; you might be surprised how much better you will feel.

 The second is mindfulness or meditation.
-Just as physical activity can bring you back into your body, meditation is the key to better functioning of your mind and thought processing.
+Just as physical activity can bring you back into your body, meditation is the key to better mind functioning and thought processing.
 This is perfect for people who have busy minds and spend their days communicating and interacting with colleagues.

-The third is a literal interpretation of “sharpening your axe”.
-Spend some time cleaning up your workspace, preparing your meals for the day or indulging in some basic self-care, like showering, shaving or washing your hair.
-This is particularly good for people who never have time to do things for themselves; if you make time for yourself in the morning, you’re not going to feel as compromised when others want more from you.
+The third is a literal interpretation of “sharpening your axe“.
+Spend some time cleaning up your workspace, preparing your meals for the day, or indulging in some basic self-care, like showering, shaving, or washing your hair.
+This is particularly good for people who never have time to do things for themselves; if you make time for yourself in the morning, you won’t feel as compromised when others want more from you.

-So imagine taking that extra time to look after yourself before starting your day, rather than leaving it until your next holiday or some time in the future, when you think you might have time.
+So imagine taking that extra time to look after yourself before starting your day, rather than waiting until your next holiday or some time in the future when you think you might have time.

 Having a good sharp axe will mean that you are more grounded and robust in your energy, you won’t feel so distracted or drawn to the desire for quick dopamine fixes, and you will find your days more balanced, structured and healthy.

-Over a more extended period, what you will find is that you feel less stressed, more in control of your life and more capable of doing what you need to get done without worrying about having a blunt axe.
+Over a more extended period, you will find that you feel less stressed, more in control of your life, and more capable of doing what you need to get done without worrying about having a blunt axe.
 This, of course, means better, healthier relationships and better physical and emotional health in the long run.

 The information provided in this article is for information purposes only and should not be taken as medical advice.
 We recommend you consult with a GP or other healthcare professional before taking any action based on this article.
 While the author uses best endeavours to provide accurate and true content, the author makes no guarantees or promises regarding the accuracy, reliability or completeness of the information presented.
 If you rely on any information provided in this article, you do so at your own risk.